-If your vehicle is equipped with an automatic transmission: When driving at slow speeds in deep sand under high outside temperatures, use L (Low) gear when possible.
+When driving at slow speeds in deep sand under high outside temperatures, use a low gear or (L) when possible.
 L (Low) gear operation will maximize the engine and transmission cooling capability.

 Under severe operating conditions, the A/C may cycle on and off to protect overheating of the engine.